What is an RMA? How the RMA Process Works in Business

 What is an RMA Number?

-To create your own RMA process, follow these steps:
+To create your own RMA process:

 2. Create an RMA form that all customers can use to provide the necessary information.
 This should include all relevant fields and any other information that will help with warehouse management.